 And I can probably say that our lab recently received the ISO 17025 as an accredited lab providing that service.

 We created a failure analysis lab, oil analysis lab.
 We have integration labs, simulation labs, all these things in support of the customer's needs.
 So R&D started providing the core services but it is evolving to do more in-house in support of the customer's requirements.

 With the capabilities that you have developed and engaged in and supported the armed forces with locally, is it in the plans for Al Taif to be working for the clients around the GCC or international clients?

 We have a contract with the air defense, maintaining some of their equipment, too.
-Air defense is close to land systems more than aviation.
-So that is why it makes sense for Al Taif to go and support the Air Force in certain kinds of maintenance for their needs.
-At the same time, we have a contract supporting NIMR or Amarok, as a mandate from our shareholders.
+Air defense is are close to land systems more than aviation.
+So that is why it makes sense for Al Taif to go and support the Air Force in certain kinds of maintenance in more equipment for their needs.
+At the same time, we have a contract supporting NIMR or Amarok, in doing some of the things that they, as a mandate from our shareholders.

 We were approached by other GCC countries to duplicate the Taif concept in their countries.
 Many visited our facilities to look at our concept and look at how we succeeded in outsourcing some of the activities from the military to the private sector.
 Saudi Arabia is looking closely at our concept, Kuwait is still; Qatar mainly.